syncfusion-content/xamarin-docs/Xamarin/Image-Editor/undo-redo.md

 # Undo and Redo operations in SfImageEditor

-One of the important features of the image editor control is to perform `Undo` and `Redo` operations for adding shapes, text, and drawing paths.
+One of the important features of the image editor control is to perform `Undo` and `Redo` operations for adding shapes, text, effects and drawing paths.

 ## Undo